 When your account gets to a negative balance, your bank will probably charge you an overdraft fee that makes your account even more negative.
-Sometimes, it willl charge you multiple overdraft fees for each transaction that happens when you have no money.
-Once you overdraw your account, your bank expects you to immediately put money in to bring the balance back to a positive number.
+Sometimes, it will charge you multiple overdraft fees for each transaction that happens when you have no money.
+Once you overdraw your account, your bank expects you to immediately put money in to bring the balance back to a positive balance.

 Your bank can and will close your account if it's negative for too long.
 It can also close your account if you repeatedly go negative.
 The only way to know what your bank will do, and when it will do, it is to ask someone at the bank or to read the disclosure that you got when you opened the account.

 Once your account gets closed, you'll still owe the money to your bank, too.
 Having your account closed by your bank could be the least of your problems, though.
 Banks have their own set of reporting bureaus, just like the credit bureaus.
 Once your bank reports you to their bureau, it will likely be difficult for you to open a bank account anywhere else for years, especially if you haven't paid off what you owe.